How to Join

 Benefits of Joining the Prospect List

 While Osher at Carnegie Mellon currently has a wait time from one to two years for membership, prospects can participate in several activities to become acquainted with the program.
-Prospects are always invited to Osher’s evening lecture series, to multi-day trips, to CMU events, and to some of our luncheons.
+Prospects are always invited to Osher’s evening lecture series, CMU events, and to some of our events.

 How to Join the Prospect List

 Please send email to: email@example.com.
 Include your name, address, and phone number.
+You will receive an email confirmation and our weekly electronic newsletter.
 It will take from one to two years once your name is added to the prospect list for you to be invited to become a member.

 Fast Track Program